aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 ## Running the Guidance

-1. Capture the  Amazon DocumentDB Cluster endpoint , region name ,secret name form Cloudformation outputs tab.
+1. Capture the  Amazon DocumentDB cluster endpoint,region name,secret name form Cloudformation outputs tab.
 2. Locate and open  Amazon Sagemake Notebook URL form Cloudformation outputs tab.
 3. Download IPython notebook [data-rag-aws-llama-docdb.ipynb](source/data-rag-aws-llama-docdb.ipynb)
-4. Click on the upload on Notebook instance page and upload the IPhython notbook which you downloaded in previos step.
+4. Click on the upload on Notebook instance page and upload the IPython notbook which you downloaded in previos step.
 5. Download the Q3 earnings call [transcript](source/Q3-2024-result-transcript.pdf) of AnyCompany.
 6. Now upload the sample transcript on Notebook instance page same as step (4) above
-7. Open the IPhython notebook
+7. Open the IPython notebook
-8. Update the DocumentDB Cluster Endpoint , region name ,secret name on IPhython notebook which you capatured in step (1)
+8. Update the DocumentDB cluster endpoint,region name,secret name on IPython notebook which you captured in step (1)
-9. Execute the IPhython notebook step by step.
+9. Execute the IPython notebook step by step.

 ## Next Steps